NAlexPear/amp-pwa-by-example/README.md

 ## Running the Examples

-All examples can be run with `npm run serve` from the home directory.
+All examples can be run without file-watching with `npm run serve` from the home directory.
+For a file-watching setup suitable for development, use `npm run dev`.
 Each step in the example can be found by navigating to an `examples/:example_id` URL at `localhost:8080`